Economy of Jordan: Unemployment

+Youth unemployment

 Remittances to Jordan

-The flows of remittance to Jordan had experienced rapid growth rates, particularly during the end of the 1970s and 1980s, where Jordan had started exporting high skilled labour to the Persian Gulf States.
-The money that migrants send home, remittances, represents today an important source of external funding for many developing countries, including Jordan.
-According to the World Bank data on remittances, with about US$3000 million in 2010, Jordan ranks at 10th place among all developing countries.
+The flows of remittance to Jordan experienced rapid growth, particularly in the late 1970s and 1980s, when Jordan started exporting high skilled labour to the Persian Gulf States.
+The money that migrants send home, remittances, is an important source of external funding for many developing countries, including Jordan.
+With about US$3000 million in remittances in 2010, Jordan was in 10th place among developing countries according to World Bank data.
 Jordan has ranked constantly among the top 20 remittances-recipient countries over the last decade.
 In addition, the Arab Monetary Fund (AMF) statistics in 2010 indicate that Jordan was the third biggest recipient of remittances among Arab countries after Egypt and Lebanon.
 The host countries that have absorbed most of the Jordanian expatriates are Saudi Arabia and the United Arab of Emirates (UAE), where the available recorded number of the Jordanian expatriates, working abroad, indicates that about 90% of these migrants are working in Persian Gulf countries.

 The proportion of skilled workers in Jordan is among the highest in the region.
 Many of the world's major software and hardware IT companies are present in Jordan.
 The presence of such firms underlines Jordan's attractiveness as a stable base with high-calibre human resources from which to serve the wider region.
 According to a report published in January 2012 by the founder of venture capital firm Finaventures, Rachid Sefraoui, Amman is one of the top 10 best cities in the world to launch a tech start-up.